launchql/libpg-query-node/README.md

-# pg-plgpsql-query-native
+# @sqlutils/parse

-The real PostgreSQL parser for nodejs.
+The real PostgreSQL parser, exposed for nodejs.

 This is based on the output of [libpg_query](https://github.com/lfittl/libpg_query).
 This wraps the static library output and links it into a node module for use in js.